NC State

 Early NC State athletic teams were known as the Farmers and Mechanics, the Aggies, the Techs and the Red Terrors.
 In 1921, the football team adopted “Wolfpack” as their team name.
 After a student vote in 1946, Wolfpack was adopted as the official team name for all sports.
 In 1982, NC State obtained federal trademark registration for Wolfpack.
 The U.S. Patent and Trademark Office approved this registration because of Wolfpack’s uniqueness as a combined word (rather than two words, i.e., “Wolf Pack”) and the preexisting awareness that the word represented NC State teams.

-Because Wolfpack is a registered trademark, campus communicators need to follow these guidelines to protect the word’s status as a trademarked term:
+Because “Wolfpack” is a federally registered trademark, NC State requires all licensees and strongly encourages all communicators to follow the International Trademark Association’s Guide to Proper Trademark Use to protect the word’s status as a trademarked term.

-• Use “Wolfpack” as an adjective, not a noun.
+• Use Wolfpack as a proper adjective, not a proper noun or verb.

 • The first use of Wolfpack in an article, webpage, social media post or other content should use the whole word, capitalized as in this sentence.